Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Though no one can go back and make a brand new start, anyone can start from now and make a brand new ending."
+> "Every time you are tempted to react in the same old way, ask if you want to be a prisoner of the past or a pioneer of the future."
-> — **Carl Bard**
+> — **Deepak Chopra**

 ---